SciML/ModelingToolkitCourse/docs/src/lectures/lecture7.md

 ## Pantelides Algorithm

-We can use the Pantelides algorithm to efficiently convert a DAE system that has structural integrability to a system with structural consistency solvability, even if it initially lacks this property..
+We can use the Pantelides algorithm [^Pantelides1988] to efficiently convert a DAE system that has structural integrability to a system with structural consistency solvability, even if it initially lacks this property..

+[^Pantelides1988]: Pantelides, Constantinos C. "The consistent initialization of
+    differential-algebraic systems."
+SIAM Journal on scientific and statistical computing 9.2 (1988): 213-231.